MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-setnotifycmdline.md

 ---
-title: Bitsadmin setnotifycmdline
+title: bitsadmin setnotifycmdline
-description: "Windows Commands topic for **** - Bitsadmin setnotifycmdlineSets the command-line command that will run when the job finishes transferring data or when a job enters a state." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **** - bitsadmin setnotifycmdlineSets the command-line command that will run when the job finishes transferring data or when a job enters a state." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na